Understanding the Florida Statute of Limitations and Your Personal Injury Case

 Medical Malpractice Claims

-The statute of limitations for medical malpractice is different from the general personal injury statute of limitations deadline.
-In a medical malpractice case, you only have two years from the date of your injury to file a lawsuit.
+In a medical malpractice case, you have two years from the date of your injury to file a lawsuit.

 Nevertheless, the discovery rule also applies to medical malpractice claims.
 Even with the discovery rule, however, a second deadline applies.
 You only have two years to discover the malpractice and then two more years to file a lawsuit.